Sudan Floods Damage Assessment and Recovery Support

 Following unusually heavy seasonal rains in August 2020 across much of Central and North-Eastern Africa, Sudan experienced some of the worst flooding in decades, and was particularly affected by the prolonged rains in the Blue and White Nile catchment.

-Following a request from the Government of Sudan’s Ministry of Labor and Social Development, the ACP-EU NDRR Program is working with the government to assess the damages from the 2020 seasonal floods and support its recovery planning.
+Following a request from the Government of Sudan’s Ministry of Labor and Social Development, the ACP-EU NDRR Program supported the government in assessing the damages from the 2020 seasonal floods and plan a roadmap for recovery.

-This rapid damage, loss, and recovery needs assessment will assess the impact of the 2020 seasonal floods for Khartoum and other affected areas in Sudan and will produce a preliminary recovery strategy.
-This assessment will adapt from the Post Disaster Needs Assessment (PDNA) methodology and will be applied to the context of Sudan in a manner to undertake a rapid and concise assessment.
+This rapid damage, loss, and recovery needs assessment assessed the impact of the 2020 seasonal floods for Khartoum and other affected areas in Sudan and produced a preliminary recovery strategy.
+This assessment was adapted from the Post Disaster Needs Assessment (PDNA) methodology and applied to the context of Sudan.

-The assessment will produce a report that is led and approved by the Government of Sudan (see link below), which provided the following tools:
+The assessment produced a report led and approved by the Government of Sudan (see link below), which provided the following tools:

-This project is being implemented the World Bank Africa Disaster Risk Management team, guided by the Emergency Operation Center under the Ministry of Labor and Social Development of Sudan, and will be coordinated with support from relevant international partners including the United Nations Development Program and the European Union.
-The government will play a leading role in the data collection and analysis, while World Bank and other partners will provide overall technical guidance, quality control, and capacity building to the government counterparts.
+This project was implemented by the World Bank Africa Disaster Risk Management team, guided by the Emergency Operation Center under the Ministry of Labor and Social Development of Sudan, and will be coordinated with support from relevant international partners including the United Nations Development Program and the European Union.
+The government had a leading role in the data collection and analysis component of the project, while World Bank and other partners provided overall technical guidance, quality control, and capacity building to their government counterparts.